catllian/cse15l-lab-reports/labreport2.md

 ```
 Since `url.getPath().contains(“/add-message”)` is true, the if statement body is executed. `url.getQuery().split(“=”)` is used to
 assign the URL (split on the “=” character) to a String array called `parameters`.
 In the `parameters` array, the first element is the “s”
-from the URL, and the second element is the given query string, “FirstLine” in this instance.
-Then, the local String variable `strTotal` is created, which is
+from the URL, and the second element is the given query string, “FirstLine”.
+Then, the local String variable `strTotal` is created, which is a
-a concatenation of 'strTotal', the given query string, and a new line character. `strTotal` is returned, which prints the given query string (“FirstLine”)
+concatenation of 'strTotal' (starts as `null` in this instance), the given query string, and a new line character. `strTotal` is returned,
-and a new line on the webpage.
+which prints the given query string (“FirstLine”) and a new line on the webpage.
 ```
 else if (url.getPath().contains("/add-message")) {
     String[] parameters = url.getQuery().split("=");